In Depth Baby Product Reviews Led by a Pediatrician

 Weight/Size

-The Mesa V2 scores just about average for the weight of the carrier, with a measured weight of 10.5 lbs.
+The Mesa V2 has a measured weight of 10.5 lbs.
 This weight is neither prohibitively heavy for carrying nor ultra-light.
-Depending on how often you think you'll be lugging your loved one on board, it might be a metric worthy of some consideration.
-There are some higher-scoring seats overall that have lower carrier weights.
+Depending on how often you think you'll be lugging your loved one on board, weight might be worth considering.

 uppababy mesa v2 - the mesa v2 is an okay seat but it isn't our favorite or even our...